andres2901/StarCrew/README.md

 1.  **HMM Profile Count:** Must match a minimum number (defined by the user) of the HMM profiles listed above.
 In case the threshold is below '3', the command will always have a preference for those genes with higher number of matches.
 2.  **Minimum Length:** The protein must meet a minimum length of amino acids, which is modifiable by the user.
 3.  **Exon Count:** The exon count must be between 2 and 11.
 This constraint is based on the observation that Captains in the current dataset contain mostly intron-containing gene models.
 Also, preliminary analysis indicated that gene models with an excessive number of introns often correspond to pseudogenes, where gene predictors introduce many introns to avoid intra-frame stop codons.
 4.  **Genomic Position:** The gene must be located at the beginning of the element in the positive strand (or at the end if the element sequence is in its reverse complement).
-The acceptable range for this position ca be modified by the user.
+The acceptable range for this position can be modified by the user.

 In the scenario where no gene passes the filters to be called a 'Captain' in an element, a pseudogene will be identified if any sequence homology exists based on the CDS sequence of known Captain genes.